How To Find Equation Of A Secant Line

 Q1: What if the two points are the same?

 If the two points are identical, you cannot form a secant line.
-A secant line requires two distinct points.
+Which means a secant line requires two distinct points.
 In this case, there's no average rate of change to calculate.

 Q2: Can a secant line intersect a curve at more than two points?

 Yes, absolutely.
-A secant line can intersect a curve at multiple points.
-However, to find the equation of the secant line, you only need to use two points.
+Even so, to find the equation of the secant line, you only need to use two points.
+That's why a secant line can intersect a curve at multiple points.
 The choice of which two points to use will determine the specific secant line.

 Q3: How is the secant line related to the average rate of change?